Scar Removal Salt Lake City & Layton Utah

 - Genetics – Some people create great scars and some people heal with poor scars.
 Generally, elderly patients heal with good scars.
 Generally, individuals with darker skin and younger people heal with less favorable scars

-- Location of surgery – some areas on the body are prone to poor scarring such as the sternal area, shoulders and back.
-Areas with tension or motion such as the knees generally heal with poor scars
+- Location of surgery – some areas on the body are prone to poor scarring such as the sternal area, shoulders, and back.
+Areas with tension or motion such as the knees generally heal with poor scars.
+Facial scars often heal well.

 Early treatment to help prevent bad scars

 - Limit motion/ tension on the scar – This is particularly valuable in the first 6 weeks.
-Common locations of tension include the knees, back and neck.
-Often after removal of sutures or dressings, Dr. Yates will apply tape or steristrips to reduce tension on the scar.
+Common locations of tension include the knees and back.
+Solid surgical technique requires placing long-lasting deep sutures on areas of tension such as a tummy tuck or breast lift with implants.

 - Avoid sun/ UV rays – This tends to pigment maturing scars.
 Protect with SPF 15 or higher for at least 1 year after surgery

-- Antibiotic ointment – (Neosporin, Bacitracin, Triple antibiotic ointment) – Studies have shown that moist wound healing is quicker and results in better scars.
+- Antibiotic ointment – (Neosporin, Bacitracin, Triple antibiotic ointment) – For open wounds only.
+Unnecessary for closed incisions.
+Studies have shown that moist wound healing is quicker and results in better scars.
 Antibiotic ointment helps to hydrate the wound with the added benefit of decreasing bacteria in dirty wounds.
-Antibiotic ointment is beneficial when a wound in not completely healed (abrasion injury, cut, scrape, recently closed incision) but is no longer valuable after epithelialization has occurred.
-This is within 24-48 hours of a surgically repaired wound.

-- Adhesive tape – studies have shown an improvement when paper tape is applied to a scar.
-Scar hydration and possibly pressure may account for this effectiveness.
-Dr. Yates will often place hypoallergenic paper tape on an early incision for a few weeks, particularly after a tummy tuck or breast surgery.
+- Adhesive tape – Dr. Yates will often place hypoallergenic paper tape on an early incision for a few weeks, particularly after a tummy tuck or breast surgery.
+Minimizing trauma, scar hydration and possibly pressure may account for this effectiveness

 Treatment of bad scars after they have formed

 - Silicone dressings – Silicone gel sheeting has been shown to improve scar appearance and symptoms.
-The mechanism is thought to be related to scar hydration, pressure, and an ionic charge of the silicone.
+The mechanism is thought to be related to scar hydration, pressure, and ionic charge of the silicone.
 These are available at drug stores and online and are relatively expensive.
-Generally, the sheets are self adhering and placed on the problematic scar for 12-23 hours a day.
+Generally, the sheets are self-adhering and placed on the problematic scar for 23 hours a day.
 Each sheet can be reused several times.
 There are several options including sheets and ointments:

 - Epiderm by Biodermis – Several options for shapes and sizes (perfect for breast surgery and tummy tuck surgery) ranging from $14 to $97 per sheet.
 Dr. Yates current preference.